Chief Executive Officer

 Jennifer has worked in the accounting and auditing profession for over 20 years, primarily with PricewaterhouseCoopers and CliftonLarsonAllen.
 Most recently, she has provided accounting services to a local restaurant.
 She has formerly served as the treasurer for the St. Francis Community Clinic for many years and is currently the audit committee chair for the W.D.
 Boyce Council, Boy Scouts of America.
 Jennifer’s favorite memory of the park are the field trips she took there with her daughters’ second grade classes.
-She has a love of animals and currently has 2 dogs, 2 cats and a hamster at home.
-Jennifer is married to Troy and has two daughters, Morgan and Maddie.
+She has a love of animals and her favorite animal at the Park are the wolves.
+Jennifer holds a B.A. degree in accounting from Illinois Wesleyan University.

 Eric Peterson serves as the Park Administrator and oversees daily park operations at Wildlife Prairie Park.
 Eric has over fifteen years of comprehensive operations and human resources experience.
 Eric relocated back to his hometown of Galesburg after serving as a Park Administrator at Gulf State Park for four years.
 Eric uses his broad skill set in multiple areas at the park and continues to lead our human resources department as well.

 Eric’s favorite animal at the park is Earnest the Bull Elk.

 John Patroff is the Finance Director overseeing the Accounting Department, Ticket Gate, and Adventure Store.
 He has an MBA from University of Illinois and comes from management/leadership positions in local healthcare facilities.
 He is a past Treasurer of Foster Pet Outreach and current Treasurer at Big Hollow Sportsman Club.
 He has great memories spending time at the park with his family.
 He is a big fan of our Longhorns as it reminds him of helping his dad raise cattle.